 Both of my parents endured plenty of hard times in different ways.
-My mom died many years ago in 1983 at the age of 54; and my dad passed away one month shy of his 96th birthday in June 2019 (I wrote a blog post on this blog titled, “A Eulogy for Dad,” on that day, and I wrote one last blog post (of four total) on Dad titled, “It’s All Good,” on this blog on September 2, 2019).
+My mom died almost four decades ago in 1983 at the age of 54; and my dad passed away one month shy of his 96th birthday in June 2019 (see blog post titled, “A Eulogy for Dad,” published on that day, and second blog post titled, “It’s All Good,” on September 2, 2019).

-My mom never remarried after my parents’ divorce, but my dad remarried four years before my mom’s death, so I had a stepmother for many years after my mom died who was very influential in my life and very much like a second mother to me.
+My mom never remarried after my parents’ divorce, but Dad remarried four years before Mom’s death, so I had a stepmother for many years after Mom died who was very influential in my life, and she was like a second mother to me.
 She died in 2011 after almost 32 years of marriage to Dad.
 The three of them are my heroes.

 I was born in the Midwest in the second half of the 20th Century.
 I acquired what is known as the “Midwestern work ethic” at a very young age.
-Ever industrious, at the age of ten I painted my old rusty blue one-speed bicycle that had really thick tires with bright red lead-based paint (long before we knew lead-based paint was dangerous) that shined so bright I needed sunglasses when I was riding it.
+Ever industrious, at the age of ten I painted my rusty old blue one-speed bicycle that had really thick tires, with a bright red lead-based paint long before we knew lead-based paint was dangerous.
+The red paint was so shiny that I almost needed sunglasses when I was riding it (LOL).
 I painted it bright red because red is my favorite color, and because I wanted it to look nice–not old and rusty.
 I also sold lemonade at a makeshift lemonade stand and I did assorted other things industrious kids do.
 I was also a very compliant kid.
-Nobody ever had to tell me twice not to do something I wasn’t supposed to do.
-I learned quickly to stay out of trouble as much as possible, and I learned to keep a very low profile.
+Nobody ever had to tell me twice to do something, or not to do something, either.
+I learned quickly to stay out of trouble as much as possible, and to keep a very low profile.

-I had planned to continue at this point with a little biographical info but I’ve already written a brief bio on my regular blog site at “Sara’s Musings.”
-Regarding the pic on the right, it was was taken when I was in the U.S. Army stationed in South Korea on a two-year enlistment a few decades ago (four, to be exact).
+At this point I had planned to continue at with a little more biographical info but I’ve already written a bio on my regular blog site at “Sara’s Musings.”
+You can access that bio titled, “Author Bio,” by clicking on this link.

 Photo #1 credit here